ms-iot/content/en-US/Docs/IoTDashboard.md

 {% include imageborder.html alt="IoT Dashboard Setup Page" link="/Resources/images/IoTDashboard/IoTDashboard_SetupPage.PNG" %}

-{% include note.html text="There is currently a known issue where SD card-based platforms receive a 'Format card' pop up.
-If formatted, the OS will not be updated.
-While we investigate this issue, please close the pop-up and do not click 'format.'" %}
+{% include note.html text="There is currently a known issue where the OS goes through the partitions on the SD card and prompts a 'Format ..' message for a specific data partition that does not contain any file system.
+Please dismiss this prompt by pressing cancel.
+While we work on a solution, we recommend that if you click on 'Format now,' you reflash the SD card with the FFU image again as the format action impacts the update process and the device will fail to update.'" %}

 ### SD card
 The type, make and model of the SD card greatly affects both the performance and the quality of IoT Core.